-Once listed and trading, the market price of our Common Stock is likely to be highly volatile and may fluctuate substantially due to many factors, including:
+Once listed and trading, the market price of our common stock is likely to be highly volatile and may fluctuate substantially due to many factors, including:

-- announcements concerning the progress of our efforts to obtain regulatory approval for and commercialize our product candidates or any future product candidate, including any requests we receive from the FDA for additional studies or data that result in delays in obtaining regulatory approval or launching these product candidates, if approved; - · market conditions in the pharmaceutical and biotechnology sectors or the economy as a whole; - · price and volume fluctuations in the overall stock market; - · the failure of one or more of our product candidates or any future product candidate, if approved, to achieve commercial success; - · announcements of the introduction of new products by us or our competitors; - · developments concerning product development results or intellectual property rights of others; - · litigation or public concern about the safety of our potential products; - · actual fluctuations in our quarterly operating results, and concerns by investors that such fluctuations may occur in the future; - · deviations in our operating results from the estimates of securities analysts or other analyst comments; - · additions or departures of key personnel; - · health care reform legislation, including measures directed at controlling the pricing of pharmaceutical products, and third-party coverage and reimbursement policies; - · developments concerning current or future strategic collaborations; and - · discussion of us or our stock price by the financial and scientific press and in online investor communities.
+- announcements concerning the progress of our efforts to obtain regulatory approval for and commercialize our product candidates or any future product candidate, including any requests we receive from the FDA for additional studies or data that result in delays in obtaining regulatory approval or launching these product candidates, if approved; - · market conditions in the pharmaceutical and biotechnology sectors or the economy as a whole; - · price and volume fluctuations in the overall stock market; - the failure of one or more of our product candidates or any future product candidate, if approved, to achieve commercial success; - · announcements of the introduction of new products by us or our competitors; - · developments concerning product development results or intellectual property rights of others; - · litigation or public concern about the safety of our potential products; - · actual fluctuations in our quarterly operating results, and concerns by investors that such fluctuations may occur in the future; - · deviations in our operating results from the estimates of securities analysts or other analyst comments; - · additions or departures of key personnel; - · health care reform legislation, including measures directed at controlling the pricing of pharmaceutical products, and third-party coverage and reimbursement policies; - · developments concerning current or future strategic collaborations; and - · discussion of us or our stock price by the financial and scientific press and in online investor communities.

-Fortress controls a voting majority of our Equity Securities.
+Fortress controls a voting majority of our common stock.

-Pursuant to the terms of the Class A Preferred Stock held by Fortress, Fortress is entitled to cast, for each share of Class A Preferred held by Fortress, the number of votes that is equal to one and one-tenth (1.1) times a fraction, the numerator of which is the sum of (A) the shares of outstanding common stock and (B) the whole shares of Common Stock into which the shares of outstanding Class A Common Stock and the Class A Preferred Stock are convertible and the denominator of which is the number of shares of outstanding Class A Preferred Stock.
+Pursuant to the terms of the Class A Preferred Stock held by Fortress, Fortress is entitled to cast, for each share of Class A Preferred held by Fortress, the number of votes that is equal to one and one-tenth (1.1) times a fraction, the numerator of which is the sum of (A) the shares of outstanding common stock and (B) the whole shares of common stock into which the shares of outstanding Class A common shares and the Class A Preferred Stock are convertible and the denominator of which is the number of shares of outstanding Class A Preferred Stock.
 Accordingly, Fortress is able to control or significantly influence all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other business combination transactions.
-The interests of Fortress may not always coincide with the interests of other stockholders, prevent or deter a change in control of us even when such a change may be in the best interests of all stockholders, could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of Mustang or our assets, and might affect the prevailing market price of our common stock.
+The interests of Fortress may not always coincide with the interests of other stockholders, and Fortress may take actions that advance its own interests and are contrary to the desires of our other stockholders.
+Moreover, this concentration of voting power may delay, prevent or deter a change in control of us even when such a change may be in the best interests of all stockholders, could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of Mustang or our assets, and might affect the prevailing market price of our common stock

-Fortress has the right to receive a significant grant of shares of our Common Stock annually which will result in the dilution of your holdings of Common Stock upon each grant, which could reduce their value.
-COH has anti-dilution protection that could result in the dilution of your holding upon an initial public offering or sale of the Company.
+Fortress has the right to receive a significant grant of shares of our common stock annually which will result in the dilution of your holdings of common stock upon each grant, which could reduce their value.
+City of Hope has anti-dilution protection that could result in the dilution of your holding.